jfrogtraining/azure-aks-workshop/content/4_workshop_setup/41_azure_setup/417_workshop_code.md

 git clone https://github.com/<your user name>/azure-aks-workshop.git
 ``

+3. Set your GitHub username and email.

+``
+git config --global user.name <GitHub username>
+``

+``
+git config --global user.email <GitHub email>
+``

-3. You can use the Azure Cloud Shell editor to explore the code.
+4. You can use the Azure Cloud Shell editor to explore the code.

 ![Azure Cloud Shell Editor](/images/azure-cloud-shell-editor.png)

-4. We will also need a GitHub personal access token to make updates and for JFrog Pipelines CI/CD.
+5. We will also need a GitHub personal access token to make updates and for JFrog Pipelines CI/CD.
 You may already have one.
 If not, follow [these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to create one.
 Copy it to your notepad.

     Ensure it has these minimum GitHub permissions:

     - repo (all)
     - admin:repo_hook (read, write)
     - admin:public_key (read, write)